 Irritation: During the cold winter months, dry heat may create a recurring, mild sore throat with a parched feeling, especially in the mornings.
 This often responds to humidification of bedroom air and increased liquid intake.
 Patients with a chronic stuffy nose, causing mouth breathing, also suffer with a dry throat.
 They need examination and treatment of the nose.

-Tumors: Tumors of the throat, tongue, and larynx (voice box) are usually (but not always) associated with long-time use of tobacco and alcohol.
-Sore throat and difficulty swallowing, sometimes with pain radiating to the ear, may be symptoms of such a tumor.
+Tumors: Tumors of the throat, tongue, and larynx (voice box) are usually (but not always) associated with a long-time use of tobacco and alcohol.
+A sore throat and difficulty swallowing, sometimes with pain radiating to the ear, may be symptoms of such a tumor.
 More often the sore throat is so mild or so chronic that it is hardly noticed.
 Other important symptoms include hoarseness, a lump in the neck, unexplained weight loss, and/or spitting up blood in the saliva or phlegm.

 When Should I See a Doctor For A Sore Throat?